 Churros: Next take the metro back to Puerta Del Sol.
 Here you can visit the famed Chocolateria San Gines for lunch.
 It still retains its original quality since its opening in 1894.
 Frequented by locals, take your time savouring the pile of churros and thick hot chocolate that will appear on your table in minutes.

 Bullfighting: Spend the afternoon visiting La Ventas Bullring, right next to the Ventas metro stop.
 A tour operates hourly here.
 The visit will explain to the history and present state of Spanish bullfighting.
 You will also get a chance to walk into the main ring and handle the equipment used by the fighters.

 Dinner and Evening

 Flamenco: At night we recommend a visit to Corral De La Moreria for tapas, cava and a traditional Tablao Flamenco performance.
 One of the most famous Flamenco bars in Madrid, be sure to reserve a front row seat in advance.

-Midnight Treat: Before heading back to your hotel, we recommend taking a night walk through the Palace Royale.
+Midnight Treat: Before heading back to your hotel, we suggest taking a night walk through the Palace Royale.
 The night lights and views over the city will be sure to enchant and captivate.
 Be sure to visit the fountain in the gardens of the palace.
-This is a great place to take a few last minute pictures to show at home.
+This is a great place to take a few last minute pictures.